 The deposit is accessible now for the beacon-chain.
-Depending on how many deposits in total have occurred, the validators line up a queue.
-Four validators per Epoch (900 validators per day) get activated.
-Note: The first 16,384 Validators, the genesis validators, do not line up in a queue.
+Depending on the amount of total deposits, the validators have to wait in a queue.
+Four validators per Epoch (900 validators per day) can get activated.

-The validator is now actively staking, proposing blocks and signing attestations - ready to earn rewards!
+The validator is now actively staking.
+It is proposing blocks and signing attestations - ready to earn ETH!

 The transaction had an invalid BLS signature.

-An active validator has not been attesting for two epochs.
+An active validator has not been attesting for at least two epochs.

-The validator is online and currently exiting the network because either its balance dropped below 16ETH or the exit was requested by the validator.
+The validator is online and currently exiting the network because either its balance dropped below 16ETH (forced exit) or the exit was requested (voluntary exit) by the validator.

 The validator is offline and currently exiting the network because either its balance dropped below 16ETH or the exit was requested by the validator.

-The validator is online but has been malicious and was forced to exit the network.
+The validator is online but was malicious and therefore forced to exit the network.

-The validator is offline but has been malicious and was forced to exit the network.
-It is currently in the exiting queue with a minimum of 25 minutes.
+The validator is offline and was malicious and which lead to a forced to exit out of the network.
+The validator is currently in the exiting queue with a minimum of 25 minutes.